How to troubleshoot errors in Zaps

 Suggested next steps

-• Check for Zapier issues.
-Go to the Zapier Status page to see if there are any ongoing outages or scheduled maintenance.
+• Go to the Zapier Status page to see if there are any outages or scheduled maintenance.

 What happens if you do not fix an error

 Your Zap will automatically turn off if 95% of its runs result in errors in the last 7 days.
-Learn more in my Zap isn’t running.
+Learn more about why your Zap isn’t running.

 If your account is on a Team or Enterprise plan, Zapier will send you an email notification to the account owner and provide a grace period before turning off your Zap.
 Enterprise plan accounts have a 72-hour grace period and Team plan accounts have a 24-hour grace period.